Aston Legal Group

 important things you should know

-1. Identify all assets and liabilities which form part of the joint asset pool;
+• All assets and liabilities forming the joint asset pool

-1. Direct financial contributions made by each party (eg. income);
+• Financial and non-financial contributions made by each party

 “Liberty is the right to do what the law permits.”